MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/entityscope.md

 ---
-title: EntityScope Value Set
+title: EntityScope Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines values that you can use to determine whether the remarketing list can only be associated with ad groups within one specified account, or can be associated with any ad groups across all of the customer's accounts.
 ---
-# EntityScope Value Set
+# EntityScope Value Set - Campaign Management
 Defines values that you can use to determine whether the remarketing list can only be associated with ad groups within one specified account, or can be associated with any ad groups across all of the customer's accounts.

 ## Syntax